MarkMLCode/Dungeons-and-Zero/README.md

 ### OpenAI

-This project uses the openAI api to query either gpt3.5 or gpt4, an OpenAI account is thus required to use our system.
-To use the OpenAI API, create an environment variable called "OPENAI_API_KEY" containing your full API key.
+This project requires an OpenAI account to access the GPT-4o or GPT-4o-mini models via the OpenAI API.
+To use the API, set an environment variable named "OPENAI_API_KEY" with your API key.

 ### Windows

-Run setup.bat
-Run run_ai.bat
+Run the following files in order: setup.bat run_ai.bat

 ### Linux

+Run the following commands in order:
 ./setup.sh
 ./run_ai.sh